BFTrick/presentation-loopconf-2015/presentation-loopconf-2015.md

 ^ This is the standard way to save a setting.
 What you want to pay attention to is the *type* setting. *Type* can be 'option' or 'theme_mod' (defaults to 'theme_mod')

 ^ Obviously you want to do this unless you want your plugin settings to be theme specific

+^ By now I hope that I've conveyed a few things...

+---

+> No matter how clearly you write people will misinterpret your words

+---

+> Using the WordPress Customizer is intuitive

+---

+# Patrick Rauland
+## @BFTrick

+^ If you have any questions I'll be in the hallway for the next 30 minutes